 - Go moonlight kayaking

 - Grab yourself a pint and more at Hayes Bar

 Annual festivals a-plenty include Traditional Irish music Festival, Fastnet Maritime and Folk Festival, Skibbereen Food Festival, Cape Clear Storytelling, and many sailing events including Calves Week

 About the Locality

 The history of Castletownshend village, and Drishane House are entwined.
-Originally constructed by a prosperous merchant, the house is purposely positioned to monitor the comings and goings of his ships as they traded with America.
+Originally built by the son of a vicar resident at Castlehaven Castle, the house was purposely positioned to monitor the comings and goings of his ships as they traded with America.
 The silent h in the middle was added in 1870.